ccd0/4chan-x/CONTRIBUTING.md

 - `Ctrl + Shift + J` on Chrome.
 - `Ctrl + Shift + K` on Firefox.
 - `Ctrl + Shift + O` on Opera.

+Respect these guidelines:
+- Describe the issue clearly, put some effort into it.
+A one-liner isn't a good enough description.
+- If you to get your suggestion implemented sooner, make it convincing.
+- If you want to criticize, make it convincing and constructive.
+- Be mature.
+Act like an idiot and you will be blocked without warning.

 ## Development & Contribution